cilogon/access-identity/devguide.md

 The cookie does not contain any information except whether there has been a successful login recently.
 It is just a hint about whether an attempted automatic login would be able to proceed without user input and would not contain any credential information.

+After the user has logged in, sites should check on subsequent page loads if the cookie has been removed by another site, indicating that the user has initiated logout on another ACCESS site.
+Since we want consistent logout across all ACCESS sites, removing the cookie should trigger a local logout at each ACCESS site.

+In summary:
+* If the `access_ci_sso` cookie is present and the user isn't logged in to the local site, trigger a login flow.
+* If the `access_ci_sso` cookie is present and the user is logged in to the local site, trigger a logout flow.

 Login
 ------